openfido/openfido-examples/loadshape/README.md

 # Loadshape examples

-The following example are for the `https://github.com/openfido/loadshape` pipeline on `debian:11`, `main` branch, running the script `openfido.sh`.
+The following examples are for the `https://github.com/openfido/loadshape` pipeline on `debian:11`, `main` branch, running the script `openfido.sh`.

 ## Example 1